Ricky5461/ottermap-challenge/README.md

 ## Repository Structure
 - `ottermap_challenge.ipynb`: The main training and evaluation notebook.
 - `models/`: Directory for saved model checkpoints (best_model.pth).
+## Install Dependency
+- Pip install -r requirements.txt
+- For Fast Process you may used uv package installation 10X fast than pip or pixi
+- for uv: uv add requirements.txt
 ## How to Run
 1. Open `ottermap_challenge.ipynb` in Google Colab.
 2. Mount your Google Drive containing the dataset.
 3. Run the cells sequentially.
 Ensure paths point to your local Colab instance for optimal speed.
+4. I have given Two option either Via colab local_storage or directly from Drive both option available
+5. For fast Experience please bring all dataset in colab local storage

 ## Results & Analysis
 - **Model:** [Insert Architecture Name, e.g., U-Net with ResNet34]